-As beautiful and flavorful as tomatoes can be, they can also be a real pain when it comes to buying the prefect ones.
-They’re often too acidic, too tough, unripe, and they may even have a tough, thick skin.
+As beautiful and flavorful as tomatoes can be, they can also be a real pain when it comes to buying the perfect ones.
+They’re often too acidic, too tough, and unripe, and they may even have a tough, thick skin.
 What’s up with that ?
 And why are so many tomatoes consistently tough-skinned, across the world ?

 Why are tomato skins tough ?

-Tomato skins end up tough because of two reasons: they were bred this way, or they were subjected to severe environmental factors like excessive and dry heat, insufficient watering, overexposure to direct sunlight.
+Tomato skins end up tough because of two reasons: they were bred this way, or they were subjected to severe environmental factors like excessive and dry heat, insufficient watering, and overexposure to direct sunlight.